Skip the article and find out what your home is worth now!!

 I have provided two ways to find out what your Massachusetts home is worth.
 Both are free, no-obligation services I provide.
 Option 1 will deliver an automatic and instantaneous home value.
 Option two is a much more comprehensive method that will be a more accurate value of your home.

 1- Free Instant Home Evaluation– Fill in a few parameters for your house and an instant value will be given for your home.
 In addition, you can get a bi-weekly monthly update of what your home is worth, and other valuable financial information for your home.
 A more accurate value will mostly be had with option two, me completing a comparative market analysis.
 Find out how much your home is worth by using my free home value estimator.
 It returns results immediately.

-2- Comparative Market Analysis- If you are going to be listing your home in 6 months or less this a comparative market analysis gives a more accurate report of what your home is worth.
+2- Comparative Market Analysis- If you are going to be listing your home in 6 months or less this comparative market analysis gives a more accurate report of what your home is worth.
 I will swing by your house for 10-15 minutes to see the condition and ask you questions about your home.
-I will then deliver a completed Comparative Market Analysis with in a day or two of stopping by.
+I will then deliver a completed Comparative Market Analysis within a day or two of stopping by.
 Just fill out the form below or give me a call.